Looderso/selecta/SESSION_RULES.md

 ### Audio Player Enhancement Plan

-1. **Fix Current Local Audio Player**
+1. **✅ Fix Current Local Audio Player**
-   - Debug and fix any issues with the current implementation
+   - ✅ Debug and fix any issues with the current implementation
-   - Ensure it correctly plays local files when they exist
+   - ✅ Ensure it correctly plays local files when they exist
-   - Implement proper error handling for missing files
+   - ✅ Implement proper error handling for missing files

-2. **Implement YouTube Audio Player**
+2. **✅ Implement YouTube Audio Player**
-   - Create a YouTubeAudioPlayer class implementing AbstractAudioPlayer
+   - ✅ Create a YouTubePlayer opening in a standalone window
-   - Use YouTube API to stream audio from YouTube videos
+   - ✅ Use YouTube iframe API to play videos
-   - Handle authentication and proper error states
+   - ✅ Handle authentication and proper error states

-3. **Add Factory Pattern Improvements**
+3. **✅ Add Factory Pattern Improvements**
-   - Enhance AudioPlayerFactory to detect the correct player for a track
+   - ✅ Enhance AudioPlayerFactory to detect the correct player for a track
-   - Update player switching based on track platform
+   - ✅ Update player switching based on track platform
-   - Add proper type annotations and error handling
+   - ✅ Add proper type annotations and error handling

-4. **Improve UI Integration**
+4. **✅ Improve UI Integration**
-   - Update AudioPlayerComponent to handle different player types
+   - ✅ Update AudioPlayerComponent to handle different player types
-   - Add visual indicators for track source (YouTube, local, etc.)
+   - ✅ Add visual indicators for track source (LOCAL, YOUTUBE, SPOTIFY)
-   - Implement seamless switching between player backends
+   - ✅ Implement seamless switching between player backends

+5. **✅ Implement Platform Integration for Tracks**
+   - ✅ Create SpotifyAudioPlayer for playing preview URLs with QMediaPlayer
+   - ✅ Add "Open in Platform" button to launch native apps
+   - ✅ Play local files when available, otherwise open in native app
+   - ✅ Handle track detection and platform URL generation

-5. **Platform-Specific Features**
+6. **Platform-Specific Features**
    - Add platform-specific controls where appropriate
    - Implement caching for YouTube streams if possible
    - Support quality selection where applicable